kayvink/Break-Out/README.md

 Break-Out
 =========

-This is an addaptation of Break Out I wrote in Processing.
-It is the first program I ever wrote, so be gentle.
+This is an addaptation of Break Out I wrote in Processing during my first weeks at university.